 Grid project All'Acqua – Maggia Valley – Magadino

-Swissgrid is increasing the capacity of the lines between All’Acqua in the Bedretto Valley and Magadino.
-This is necessary in order to be able to transport hydroelectricity from the plant in Vallemaggia.
-Once the new power line has been built and the other projects in the region have been completed, it will be possible to remove more than 70 km of power lines, which will lessen the impact on valuable landscapes.
+Swissgrid is to build a new power line between All’Acqua in the Bedretto Valley and Magadino.
+The project was developed in cooperation with authorities and infrastructure managers.
+The new lines will replace the current ones, which are undersized and nearing the end of their life cycle.
+Once the other projects in the region have also been completed, it will be possible to remove more than 70 km of power lines, which will lessen the impact on valuable landscapes and residential areas.

 Your contact for this grid project